infinum/eightshift-docs/website/forms/php/global-variables/geolocation.md

 ### ES_GEOLOCATION_USE_WP_ROCKET_ADVANCED_CACHE

-Allows integrating the geolocation cookie with WP Rocket advanced caching "Never cache cookie" option.
+Allows integrating the geolocation cookie with WP Rocket caching plugin.

 Make sure to have `ES_GEOLOCATION_USE` set before enabling this option.